 - An employee who cares for you at the health care facility where you are a patient, or

 - An owner or admissions officer of the health care facility where you are a patient.

-You can find the Directive to Physicians form at the link below, if you want to have a written Directive.
+Here is a Directive to Physicians form if you want to have a written directive.

 You can change your mind at any time, regardless of your mental state.
 What matters is what you want now.

 You can cancel (revoke) your directive at any time by:

 - Telling your doctor that you have changed your mind, or